Financial-Times/n-alert-banner/README.md

   - `autoOpen`: Boolean.
 Whether to automatically open the alert banner.
 Defaults to `true`
   - `bannerClass`: String.
 The top-level banner class, which other classes will be based on.
 Defaults to `n-alert-banner`
   - `contentLongBold`: String.
 Bolded content to display on larger screens, or all screens if `contentShort` is not specified.
 Defaults to `&hellip;`
   - `contentLong`: String.
 The content following contentLongBold to display on larger screens, or all screens if `contentShort` is not specified.
 Defaults to `&hellip;`
   - `contentShort`: String.
 The content to display on smaller screens.
 Defaults to the value of `contentLongBold` and `contentLong`
   - `buttonLabel`: String.
 The banner button label.
 Set to `null` to hide the button.
 Defaults to `null`.
   - `buttonUrl`: String.
 The URL the button links to.
 Defaults to `#`
   - `linkLabel`: String.
 The banner link label.
 Set to `null` to hide the link.
 Defaults to `null`
   - `linkUrl`: String.
 The URL the link links to.
 Defaults to `#`
   - `closeButtonLabel`: String.
 The hidden accessible label for the close button.
-Defaults to `Close`.
+Defaults to `Close`
   - `theme`: String.
 Themes to apply to the alert banner.
 [See the themes documentation](#themes) for available values.
 Defaults to `null`
   - `noCloseButton`: Boolean.
 True prevents close button from being created.
 Defaults to `false`
+	- `attachToNavigation`: Boolean.
+Allows for alertBanner to be attached to the FT navigation.
+Default is on document body.
+If set to true and `site-navigation` id is not found, it will default to the top of the body.

 ### Sass